William Curley: Awards

 William has won a variety of awards including the 'William Heptinstall Award', 'The Craft Guild Pastry Chef of the Year' award, 'Caterer and Hotelkeeper's Acorn Award,’ and 'British Dessert of the Year.'

-William won Gold at numerous international culinary competitions and events in Chicago, Luxembourg and Basle, and at the Culinary Olympics in Germany in 2004.
+William won Gold at numerous international culinary competitions and events in Chicago, Luxembourg and Basel, and at the Culinary Olympics in Germany in 2004.

 William has also been named four times winner of the 'Best British Chocolatier' award by the Academy of Chocolate.

 Shops

 William Curley opened his first shop in Richmond Upon Thames just off the green in 2004, serving a range of chocolates and patisseries.
 Following the success of Richmond, a second boutique was opened in November 2009 in Orange Square, Belgravia, London.
 Boasting the same fine selection of chocolates and patisseries as well as home-made ice cream and a brunch menu, William's Belgravia boutique introduced London's first "dessert bars" where customers can sit at the bar and sample a tasting menu of desserts created in front of them by one of William's chefs.
 Curley's Belgravia dessert bar featured creations such as Mille-feuille au chocolate - layers of hazelnut dacquoise and chocolate cremeaux with an orange sauce, and muscavado ice-cream and then Rhubarbe sable – layers of shortbread sandwiched with rhubarb parfait and topped with berry sorbet, and rhubarb poached in ginger syrup.
 Both shops closed in early 2016 following a split between the two co-directors.

 In the summer of 2011, William Curley opened a chocolate concession at the luxury department store Harrods.
 His chocolates are available to buy in the Chocolates and Confectionery Room on the ground floor of the store.
 To celebrate Chocolate Week in October 2010, William held an Afternoon Tea at Claridges Hotel in Mayfair, London, which featured some of William's signature creations including his Venezuelan Cadeaux and Sea Salt Caramel Tart.

 William then began a regular Afternoon Tea set with the Halkin Hotel in November 2011 and launched his limited-run Jubilee Afternoon Tea in the Halkin Hotel in June 2012, featuring an Apricot and Ginger Macaron Crown.
 In the summer of 2012, William collaborated with the V&A Victoria and Albert Museum in London to celebrate their Ballgowns British Glamour exhibition.
 William selected four gowns and created 4 patisseries, available as part of Harrods' 'Best of British' Afternoon Tea range in their Tea Room during the Jubilee.